-I want to take you back to the reason you are reading this.
+The end of 2022 is around the corner and I want to take you back to the reason you are reading this...

 You’re the reason.
-It could have been 3 months or 15 months ago…but at some point YOU google searched for financial help, you may have signed up for my webinar 💻, found me on Instagram, downloaded my book 📖, saw me on tv 📺 or heard me on your favorite podcast 🎙️ and thought:
+It could have been 3 months or 18 months ago…but at some point YOU google searched for financial help, or you may have signed up for my webinar 💻, found me on Instagram, downloaded my book on Amazon📖, saw me on tv 📺 or heard me on your favorite podcast 🎙️ and thought:

 ”Hmmm...Maybe I do need some help piecing together a financial plan?” and you sought us out.

 YOU took the decisive action that has you receiving this email from me all of this time later!

 I emphasize your role in this because the first step in financial planning is often the hardest and you already took it!

 So my question all of this time later is simple: Have you taken decisive action in crafting a financial strategy for your future?
 Have you continued to be proactive in making decisive financial/investment decisions?

 If so, congrats…we’d love to hear from you on what steps you took and the progress you've made!